woheller69/FreeDroidWarn/README.md

 ### License

-This library is licensed under the GPLv3.
+This library is licensed under the Apache V2.0.